8gears/n8n-helm-chart/README.md

   enabled: true
 ```

-If you want to use the internal redis server, set **redis.enable** to "true".
 You can define to spawn more worker, by set scaling.worker.count to a higher number.
 Also it is possible to define your own external redis server.

 ```yaml